Myers homers twice, leads Reds in 13-0 rout of Phillies

+CINCINNATI — Wil Myers’ slow start in a Cincinnati Reds uniform is now a distant memory.

-CINCINNATI (AP) — Wil Myers went 4 for 5 with two home runs, and the Cincinnati Reds rode a stout pitching performance by Graham Ashcraft to a 13-0 win Saturday over the Philadelphia Phillies.
+The 11-year veteran, who signed with the Reds in December, went 4 for 5 with two home runs and five RBIs on Saturday, and the Reds rode a stout pitching performance by Graham Ashcraft to a 13-0 win over the Philadelphia Phillies.

+“It’s great to come out on the right side of one of those games, for sure,” Cincinnati manager David Bell said.
+“A lot of good things happened.
+We caught some breaks.
+But you create your own breaks, too.
+It starts with Graham and his start.”

 Ashcraft (2-0, 1.42 ERA) allowed just four hits in six scoreless innings to stay perfect on the young season.